pgRouting/pgrouting/doc/astar/pgr_aStarCostMatrix.rst

     * cost from `v` to `u` is :math:`0`

 * When the graph is **undirected** the cost matrix is symmetric

-.. rubric:: Availability

-* New on version 2.4.0

 Signatures
 -------------------------------------------------------------------------------